kernelsauce/turbo/doc/websocket.rst

 .. function:: on_message(self, msg)

-	Called when a message is recieved.
+	Called when a message is received.

 	:param self: The WebSocketClient instance calling the callback.
 	:type self: turbo.websocket.WebSocketClient